SSpzcee/Asunder-PHB/phb/md/Abilities.md

 Scale: 2
 Limit: STR /20, max 5

+### **Slashing: Perfect Cut**
+Normally, when partial defense applies you would deal 20\% of your attack's damage per point you hit by.
+With this ability you do 25\% per point you hit by, up to full damage if you hit by 4 points.

+Cost: 20
+Requires: 50 DEX

 ### **Piercing: Penetrate**
 Your piercing weapons gain 'Ignore Armor' which allow them to bypass any armor your opponent is wearing!

 Cost: 20
-Requires: 35 STR
+Requires: 50 STR

 ### **Polearm: Trip**
 You sweep with the blunt end (or one of the blunt ends) of your weapon, knocking your opponent's feet out from beneath them.
 This allows you to use Trip (the E-rank Unarmed Taijutsu technique) as a Weapon Taijutsu, as long as you know it.

 Cost: 10

-### **Slashing: Perfect Cut**
-Normally, when partial defense applies you would deal 20\% of your attack's damage per point you hit by.
-With this ability you do 25\% per point you hit by, up to full damage if you hit by 4 points.

-Cost: 20
-Requires: 40 DEX

 ### **Small: Flurry**
 Most of the small weapons rely on something other than overpowering force to deal their damage; accordingly, a dozen quick strikes is often preferable to six slow, powerful ones.